 - Chemistry

-- One additional science subject (like Further Mathematics, Biology or Technical Drawing)
+- One additional science subject (like Further Mathematics, Biology, or Technical Drawing)

 2. Correct JAMB Subject Combination